Lyford, Oxfordshire: Air crash

 On 8 April 1945 an Avro Lancaster B.I Special bomber aircraft, HK788 of No. 9 Squadron RAF based at Bardney in Lincolnshire, had taken part in a raid on a benzole factory in mainland Europe.
 On its return flight the plane caught fire and crashed in a field barely 400 yard south of the parish church and Manor Farm.
 All seven aircrew were killed.
 Six were members of the Royal Air Force Volunteer Reserve.
 The seventh was a warrant officer from the Royal Canadian Air Force.
 All are buried in the Commonwealth War Graves section of Botley Cemetery on the outskirts of Oxford.
-Flight Sergeant Gordon Symonds, who was born and raised in Wantage, was sadly killed just a couple of miles from his home.
+Flight Sergeant Gordon Symonds, who was born and raised in Wantage, was killed just a couple of miles from his home.
 In October 2008 the widow of one of the crew provided a plaque commemorating the seven dead.
-It was installed in St Mary the Virgin parish church, where the actor Richard Briers attended the ceremony and read Noël Coward's poem Lie in the Dark and Listen.
+It was installed in the parish church; the actor Richard Briers attended the ceremony and read Noël Coward's poem Lie in the Dark and Listen.